 Getting Around Paris

 Paris is one of the easiest cities to get around.
 Like most cities in Europe, it goes without saying that having a car in Paris is just crazy, not to mention completely unnecessary.
 Instead, go for the Metro, the bus, or hire one of the Velib bicycles like a local.
-If you are staying for an extended period the rechargeable Navigo card is your cheapest option.
+If you are staying for an extended period the rechargeable Navigo card is your cheapest option – if you are moving from London to Paris, you will find the Navigo card very similar to the Oyster card you are used to.
 For shorter stays buy a carnet of 10 tickets – can be shared if you are in a group, and can be used on the buses.

 The Paris metro looks complicated, but is actually quite simple to use.
 All lines are colour coded, and are named by the last station on the route.
 To make it even easier, each line is also numbered.
 Check the station you want to go to, and note the line number and name of the last station – that gives you which line you need to take.
 Changing trains is easy – follow the signs marked “correspondence” then follow the directions to your new line.